shimulH/currency-master/README.md

 ### Todos

+- Better 3rd party API with more conversion options
+- Backend for better history management
+- Polishing and fine tuning UI and UX.
-- Write MORE Tests
+- Write Tests
-- Add Night Mode
+- Include Share options to let user share their current conversions by email and other social media.

 ## License